tshrode37/Florida-Manatee-Mortalities/README.md

 links.append("https://myfwc.com/media/22565/yeartodate.pdf") # add link for 2020 yearly data to links list
 ```

-Now, we can loop through our `links` list and read each `pdf` link, convert each yearly dataset to a `pandas` dataframe, and append each dataframe to a list
+Now, we can loop through our `links` list and read each `pdf` link, convert each yearly dataset to a `pandas` dataframe, and append each dataframe to a list.

 ```python